Twin-lead: Characteristics and uses

 Twin lead and other types of parallel-conductor transmission line are mainly used to connect radio transmitters and receivers to their antennas.
 Parallel transmission line has the advantage that its losses per unit length are an order of magnitude smaller than that of coaxial cable, the main alternative form of transmission line.
-Its disadvantages are that it is more vulnerable to interference, and must be kept away from metal objects which can cause power losses.
+Its disadvantages are that it is more vulnerable to interference, and must be kept away from metal objects which can cause power losses and impedance distortion (hence back-reflected waves).
 For this reason, when installed along the outside of buildings and on antenna masts, standoff insulators must be used.
-It is also common practice to twist the twin lead on long free standing lengths to further reject any induced imbalances to the line.
+It is also common practice to twist the twin lead on long free standing lengths to further average out any imbalance induced on the line.